 Q: What information is in Kardec's books?

-A: Kardec's books are an organized collection of communications by highly evolved spirits through various mediums (Kardec, Spirits’ Book Prolegomena).
+A: Kardec's books are an organized collection of communications by highly evolved spirits through various mediums (SB Prolegomena).
 The core books do include dissertations explaining the spirits’ teachings, but many sections are in question-and-answer format, wherein questions are posed to enlightened spirits and the most common answer is given.
-The answers given by the spirits were cross-checked with those given by spirits through mediums in a number of different countries, and the books were read and approved by many enlightened spirits before publication (Kardec, Spirits’ Book Prolegomena).
+The answers given by the spirits were cross-checked with those given by spirits through mediums in a number of different countries, and the books were read and approved by many enlightened spirits before publication (SB Prolegomena).

 Understanding the true nature of spirits and their relationship with the corporeal world can bring great consolation to those spiritually lost and suffering in the material world.
-For this reason, Kardec's works focus on the teachings of enlightened spirits on these subjects and many more, including: the nature of the awakened spiritual faculties of mediums, their safe development and use under spiritual protection (Mediums’ Book); accounts of the various experiences spirits have had after death (Heaven and Hell Part 2); the nature and progression of this and other worlds (Genesis); and the study of moral teachings to better understand the path to spiritual enlightenment (Gospel).
+For this reason, Kardec's works focus on the teachings of enlightened spirits on these subjects and many more, including: the nature of the awakened spiritual faculties of mediums, their safe development and use under spiritual protection (MB); accounts of the various experiences spirits have had after death (HH Part 2); the nature and progression of this and other worlds (Gen); and the study of moral teachings to better understand the path to spiritual enlightenment (GatS).

 Q: What is a spirit?

-A: Spiritism teaches that spirits are what humans are without their physical bodies; that spirits retain their intellect, will, personality, and all their memories, even those from past lives, though not all can access these memories all the time, as the clarity of perception and understanding of a spirit depends on their individual spiritual advancement as well as their current situation (Kardec, Spirits’ Book #136, #237-257).
+A: Spirits are what humans are without their physical bodies; spirits retain their intellect, will, personality, and all their memories, even those from past lives - though not all can access these memories all the time, as the clarity of perception and understanding of a spirit depends on their individual spiritual advancement as well as their current situation (SB #136, #237-257).

-Spirits who communicate through mediums can be in between incarnations, or they can be temporarily free from their physical body during sleep or trance (Kardec, Mediums’ Book #223 item 2).
-Such spirits are normally those most similar to those in the group (Kardec, Mediums’ Book #232-233).
-Pure spirits may communicate as well: these are spirits who have reached a level of advancement wherein they need not reincarnate in physical bodies anymore (Kardec, Spirits’ Book #113).
+Spirits who communicate through mediums can be in between incarnations, or they can be temporarily free from their physical body during sleep or trance (MB #223 item 2).
+Such spirits are normally those most similar to those in the group (MB #232-233).
+Pure spirits may communicate as well: these are spirits who have reached a level of advancement wherein they need not reincarnate in physical bodies anymore (SB #113).

 Q: Why do spirits incarnate as humans?

-A: Spiritism teaches that we incarnate as a means of understanding and improving ourselves: each incarnation is a blessing to help us evolve spiritually, as during each lifetime we learn and become a little more spiritually advanced (Kardec, Simplest Expression Ch 2 #13, #22; Kardec, Gospel Ch IV #25; Kardec, Spirits’ Book #132).
-It may be called ‘progressive reincarnation’: Spiritism teaches that reincarnation is always progressive, because spiritual development is always progressive, meaning spirits of humans never regress or reincarnate as animals (Kardec, Spirits’ Book #118, #605).
+A: We incarnate as a means of understanding and improving ourselves.
+We go through many incarnations, and each incarnation helps us evolve spiritually; during each lifetime we learn and become a little more spiritually advanced (SSE Ch 2 #13, #22; GatS Ch IV #25; SB #132).
+Kardec sometimes refers to this process as ‘progressive transmigration’ (SB Pt 2 Ch IV).
+Evidence shows that spiritual development and reincarnation are always progressive, meaning spirits of humans never regress, and never reincarnate as animals (SB #118, #605).

-Spirits also incarnate to aid in the progression of other spirits, of the world, and the universe as a whole; this is accomplished through improvements made during everyday life by every living being, as well as through specific missions a spirit may take on (Kardec, Spirits’ Book #132).
+Spirits also incarnate to aid in the progression of other spirits, of the world, and the universe as a whole; this is accomplished through improvements made during everyday life by every living being, as well as through specific missions a spirit may take on (SB #132).

 Simply put, the spirit’s path leads through many incarnations, seen in this response from a spirit:

 “In each new life, a spirit takes another step on the path of progress.
 When it has stripped itself of all impurities it has no further need of the trials of corporeal life.”
-(Kardec, Spirits’ Book #168)
+(SB #168)

 And after a spirit’s final incarnation: